JohnnyBoiTime/Spotty/README.md

 TO DO LIST (For front-end):

--Make it so selected songs chage color
+~~-Make it so selected songs chage color~~ (Done 7/17/2024)
+    - Make it more specific to avoid same song name conflicts, and also maybe add a button next to the song playing

 -Make it so user can make playlists